The History of Burger King and the First 10 Locations

 One last fast fact that might interest you: the Whopper was not always on the menu.

-The Whopper was created by David Edgerton & James McLamore in 1957.
+David Edgerton and James McLamore created the Whopper in 1957.
 It sold for 37 cents.
 They brought Insta-Burger King to Miami in 1954 and eventually became the co-founders of the rebranded Burger King brand years later.

 Who created the Whopper Jr?

-The first Burger King restaurant opens up in Carolina, Puerto Rico.
+The first Burger King restaurant opened in Carolina, Puerto Rico.
 But guess what?
-They didn’t have the regular buns for the Whopper, because the delivery got messed up.
+They didn’t have the regular buns for the Whopper because the delivery got messed up.

 Quirky Burger King Trademark Issues